Rhange/momentum-clone/README.md

 # momentum-clone
- Clone momentum web app using JS
+ Clone momentum web app using JS with NomadCoders